Place the egg yolks, sugar, and vinegar in a warmed/dry mixing bowl.

 Step by Step Instructions

-3 Pastured or Organic Egg Yolks
+3 Raw Organic Pastured Egg Yolks

 2 tsp.
 Organic Raw Honey

 1 tsp.
-Homemade Dijon Mustard
+Homemade Mustard

 1 Tbsp.
-Raw Apple Cider Vinegar
+Organic Raw Apple Cider Vinegar

-Then slowly add in the rest of the oil, but a little faster than at the beginning.
+Then slowly add in the rest of the oil, but at a little faster pace than at the beginning.

 1 Tbsp.
-Sauerkraut Juice (that contains probiotics)
+Organic Sauerkraut Juice (must contain probiotics)

 Lacto-Fermented Mayonnaise - using Whey